cgrudz/DataAssimilationBenchmarks.jl/README.md

 branch.

-This package supported the development of all numerical results and benchmark simulations in the pre-print
+This package supported the development of all numerical results and benchmark simulations in manuscript
-[A fast, single-iteration ensemble Kalman smoother for sequential data assimilation](https://gmd.copernicus.org/preprints/gmd-2021-306/) available currently in open review in Geoscientific Model Development.
+[A fast, single-iteration ensemble Kalman smoother for sequential data assimilation](https://gmd.copernicus.org/preprints/gmd-2021-306/) pending final publication in Geoscientific Model Development.

 ### Documentation